-- 6. Applicants must obtain, complete, and sign the application for clemency and submit all supporting documentation to the Registrar. - 7.
-Such action shall take place within 30 working days of the receipt of the request.
-Applicants for academic clemency are asked to identify a limited number of courses (no more than 7) within the stated period (1 2 consecutive semesters), and include this information with documentation regarding their clemency appeal. - 8.
-Applicants must acknowledge the circumstances surrounding their academic crisis, and explain what they have done to effect recovery. - 9.
-Although the final decision remains with the Vice President of Instruction, the decision-making process shall be informed by the recommendation(s) of the respective associate dean(s), and/or the respective faculty. - 10.
-If, in the decision-making process, there is not clear consensus, an ad hoc committee shall meet and make a recommendation to the Vice President of Instruction.
-The membership of the committee shall include the respective faculty member(s) and appropriate associate dean(s). - 11.
-The decision of the Vice President of Instruction is final.
+- Applicants must obtain, complete, and sign the application for clemency and submit all supporting documentation to the Registrar. - Such action shall take place within 60 working days of the receipt of the request.
+Applicants for academic clemency are asked to identify a limited number of courses (no more than 7) within the stated period (No more than 2 consecutive semesters), and include this information with documentation regarding their clemency appeal. - Applicants must acknowledge the circumstances surrounding their academic crisis, and explain what they have done to effect recovery. - If the applicant is eligible for academic clemency as determined by the Registrar, their appeal and supporting documentation are submitted to the appropriate Dean or designee for review. - The appeal shall be decided by the appropriate Dean and/or designee.
+Once a decision is made, the applicant shall be notified of the decision by the Registrar.
+If, in the decision-making process, there is not clear consensus, the final decision shall be made by the Vice President of Instruction.